The Large Core of College Admission Markets: Theory and Evidence: Robustness Analysis (for Online Publication)

 In this appendix, we consider two alternative approaches to verify that this issue does not drive our empirical findings: \begin{itemize} \item Approach 1: We hold the assignment of applicants with inconsistencies fixed to their reported assignment, but we keep the corresponding seats available to others (i.e., we do not reduce the corresponding quotas) \item Approach 2: We do not hold the assignment of applicants with inconsistencies fixed, and we keep the corresponding seats available to others. \end{itemize}

-Approach~1 changes the \SRDA (benchmark) assignment of 6,052 applicants and increases the number of assigned applicants in the benchmark by 162 relative to our main approach.
-Approach~2 changes the \SRDA (benchmark) assignment of 4,439 applicants and increases the number of assigned applicants in the benchmark by 1,989 relative to our main approach.
+Approach~1 changes the \SRDA (benchmark) assignment of 4,439 applicants and increases the number of assigned applicants in the benchmark by 1,989 relative to our main approach.
+Approach~2 changes the \SRDA (benchmark) assignment of 6,052 applicants and increases the number of assigned applicants in the benchmark by 162 relative to our main approach.
 In spite of these changes, \Cref{app:fig:winners_and_losers_robust} shows that our main findings continue to hold.

-Panel~A of \cref{app:fig:winners_and_losers_robust} presents the difference between the number of assigned applicants under Algorithm~3 and under \SRDA.
-In the main text, this corresponds to the difference between column (5) and column (1) in Panel~A of \cref{tab:core_size}.
-Panel~B presents the number of winners from changing the benchmark to Algorithm~3.
-In the main text, this corresponds to column (5) in Panel~B of \cref{tab:core_size}.
-Panel~C presents the number of losers from changing the benchmark to Algorithm~3.
-In the main text, this corresponds to column (5) in Panel~C of \cref{tab:core_size}.
+Panel~A of \cref{app:fig:winners_and_losers_robust} presents the difference between the number of assigned applicants under the preference flip algorithm and under \SRDA.
+In the main text, this corresponds to the difference between column (3) and column (1) in Panel~A of \cref{tab:core_size}.
+Panel~B presents the number of winners from changing the benchmark to the preference flip algorithm.
+In the main text, this corresponds to column (3) in Panel~B of \cref{tab:core_size}.
+Panel~C presents the number of losers from changing the benchmark to the preference flip algorithm.
+In the main text, this corresponds to column (3) in Panel~C of \cref{tab:core_size}.
 Since the numbers in each of the panels are almost identical, we conclude that our main findings continue to hold.